directus/directus/docs/reference/app/components/v-avatar.md

 # Avatar

-The avatar component can be used to represent a person or any avatar like data.
+The avatar component can be used to display a person or something similar.
+It will generate a grey box in which either a profile picture or an icon or text can be inserted.

 ```html
 <v-avatar>RVZ</v-avatar>